Macrometacorp/docs/docs/_photoniq/fingerprinting/index.md

 title: Digital Fingerprinting
 ---

-PhotonIQ Digital Fingerprinting is a managed service that generates persistent browser fingerprints and visitor IDs for your website users.
+PhotonIQ Digital Fingerprinting is a managed service that generates persistent digital signatures and visitor IDs for your website users.

 ## How It Works